MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/visualize-parameter-binding.md

 # Visualize parameter binding

-Parameter binding is the process that PowerShell uses to determine which parameter set is being used and to bind values to the parameters of a command.
-These values can come from the command line or the pipeline.
+Parameter binding is the process that PowerShell uses to determine which parameter set is being used and to associate (bind) values to the parameters of a command.
+These values can come from the command line and the pipeline.

 The parameter binding process starts by binding named and positional command-line arguments.
 After binding command-line arguments, PowerShell tries to bind any pipeline input.
 There are two ways that